loopandlearn/news/docs/index.md

 ## We’ve Lost a Friend

 Terry Witt was a very nice person and an asset to the looping community.
 He helped countless people through his role as a moderator in the Nightscout group and around the looping community and was always so pleasant during LnL meetings and open mics.
 Terry passed away on May 11th and we will miss him.
 His son Jason shared this [post](https://www.facebook.com/tlwitt46/posts/pfbid0rSg44dbEuiEpo1Ksno96Sr41o2JYsCg7WLtngS8eUHve8y29nzHRMTkAvLH71tjPl){: target="_blank" } on Terry’s Facebook page as well as his [obituary](https://www.facebook.com/tlwitt46/posts/pfbid02HD7af5youzAjZFTT2xouFiaHATHnnSiFDbaNanfCpFgUwsvKdWTfreQMbkvFAbPzl){: target="_blank" }.
-Please feel free to express your condolences at either link and share stories about Terry.
+Please feel free to express your condolences and share stories about Terry on his page- his family would love that.
+The family invites donations to the [American Diabetes Association](https://diabetes.org/?form=FUNSQWPTUDZ&utm_source=legacy&utm_medium=display&utm_campaign=fundraising-wefight&utm_content=clio-link&utm_term=prospecting){: target="_blank" } in his memory, continuing his commitment to supporting those living with diabetes.

 ## When Does My *Loop* App Expire?